North Dravidian languages: Classification

+The most closely related language to Malto is Kurukh, and the closely connected to Kurukh is Malto; together with Brahui, all three languages form the North Dravidian branch of the Dravidian language family.

 Brahui

-Brahui: براہوئی; also known as Brahvi or Brohi) is a Dravidian language spoken by the Brahui people who are mainly found in the central Balochistan Province of Pakistan, with smaller communities of speakers scattered in parts of Iranian Baluchestan, Afghanistan, and Turkmenistan (around Merv) and by expatriate Brahui communities in Iraq, Qatar, and the United Arab Emirates.
+Brahui: براہوئی (also known as Brahvi or Brohi) is a Dravidian language spoken by the Brahui people who are mainly found in the central Balochistan Province of Pakistan, with smaller communities of speakers scattered in parts of Iranian Baluchestan, Afghanistan, and Turkmenistan (around Merv) and by expatriate Brahui communities in Iraq, Qatar, and the United Arab Emirates.

 It is isolated from the nearest Dravidian-speaking neighbouring population of South India by a distance of more than 1,500 kilometres (930 mi).
 The Kalat, Khuzdar, Mastung, Quetta, Bolan, Nasirabad, Nushki, and Kharan districts of Balochistan Province are predominantly Brahui-speaking.

 Kurukh

 Kurukh (Kurux, Oraon or Uranw) is a North Dravidian language spoken by the Kurukh (Oraon) and Kisan people of East India.
-It is spoken by about two million people in the Indian states of Jharkhand, Chhattisgarh, Odisha, West Bengal, Assam, Bihar and Tripura, as well as by 65,000 in northern Bangladesh, 28,600 of a dialect called Uranw in Nepal and about 5,000 in Bhutan.
-The most closely related language to Kurukh is Malto; together with Brahui, all three languages form the North Dravidian branch of the Dravidian language family.
+(Note: In some works Kisan is considered an independent language apart from Kurukh.)
+It is spoken by about two million people in the Indian states of Jharkhand, Chhattisgarh, Odisha, West Bengal, Assam, Bihar and Tripura, as well as about 5,000 in Bhutan.
+28,600 speakers of a dialect called Uranw are reported to live in Nepal.
+In Nepal, the language is called Dhangar or Jhangar, (Note: According to Suren Sapkota, the people call themselves Uranw, while the designation Dhangar/Jhangar is an exonym which they do not like to be called.) being spoken alongside another Dravidian language called Kisan; however, Kisan and Dhangar are treated as Kurukh dialects.
+Kurux is also spoken by about 65,000 people in northern Bangladesh, in Barind and Sylhet.
+(Note: Xalxo (2024) cites a Malhar language as part of the North Dravidian group, but it is otherwise generally grouped as within Kurukh.)

+Malto

+Malto is a North Dravidian language spoken by the Malto or Maler people in Rajmahal Hills of western Jharkand and eastern Chhattisgarh, but also in West Bengal, Tripura and Orissa.
+Scholarship identifies three dialects: Kumarbhag, Mal Paharia and Sawriya.
+(Note: However, scholar B. P. Mahapatra, in his 1979 study, recognizes four groups of Pahariyas, namely, Marpaharia, Kumar Paharia (Kumarbhag), Malpaharia, and Sawriya Paharia.
+The Marpaharia (with an "r") are an Indo-Aryan speaking group and should not be confused with the Malpaharia (with an "l"), which are the Dravidian-speaking ethnic group.)
+According to Sanford Steever, Malpaharia and Kumarbhag show "more affinity", while Sawriya is more conservative.